vincode-io/Zavala/README.md

 # Zavala

-A dedicated outliner for macOS, iPadOS and iOS.
+A dedicated outliner for macOS, iPadOS, and iOS.

 ## Contributing